 Want to reduce your tax bill?
 Consider boosting your retirement savings.
 That way, you’ll be paying your future self instead of the government.
-We’re not advocating that you stash your money in the Cayman Islands, but why pay more in taxes than you need to?
+We’re not advocating that you stash your money in the Cayman Islands, of course.
+But why pay more taxes than you need to?
 Instead, set yourself up for a comfortable retirement and reap the benefits when tax time rolls around.

 Let’s be clear: finding yourself in a high tax bracket with a hefty tax bill is, quite literally, a “rich person problem.”
 But hey, problems are problems.
 If you want to reduce your tax bill, one good way of doing so is to save, save, save.

 For starters, you can focus on maxing out your 401(k) each year.
 Contributions to your company’s 401(k) immediately lower your taxable income.
 Take a look at how much you’re making in contributions each year.
 Compare that to how much you could be contributing.
-If you can afford to max out your 401(k) contributions and you’re not doing so, now is the time to consider it.
+If you can afford to boost your contributions to the max, you should consider doing so.
 This is especially true if maxing out your 401(k) would knock you into a lower tax bracket.
-Just make sure that the fund you’ve chosen for your 401(k) contributions has low fees.

 The same taxable income-reducing principle applies to a traditional IRA as to a 401(k).
 When you contribute to a traditional IRA, you can deduct those contributions from your income at tax time.
-This will lower your tax liability now, though you’ll pay taxes when you withdraw money from your IRA in retirement.
+This will lower your tax liability now.
+However, don’t forget that you’ll pay taxes on that money when you make withdrawals in retirement.

-The amount of your IRA contribution that’s deductible depends on a couple things.
+The amount of your IRA contribution that you can deduct depends on a couple things.
 One is your income.
 The second factor is whether you or your spouse (if you’re married and filing jointly) has a retirement plan through work.
 If you’re single and don’t save for retirement through your employer, you can make a tax-deductible contribution of up to $5,500 regardless of your income.
 That number becomes $6,500 if you are 50 or older.

 SEP IRAs offer a retirement savings vehicle for self-employed workers and small business owners.
 You qualify for a SEP IRA if you’re a small business owner, sole proprietor or consultant.
-Plus, if you can employ your spouse and/or children, you can shift wealth to them while lowering the family’s tax liability.
+Plus, if you can employ your spouse and/or children, that can shift wealth to them while lowering the family’s tax liability.
 Everybody wins!

 Don’t Forget to Give

-If your income and phase of life make giving away large sums of money an appealing prospect, doing so can be a great way to save on taxes.
+Does your income and phase of life make giving away large sums of money an appealing prospect?
+If so, that can be a great way to save on taxes.
 Giving money to your children isn’t an official retirement plan, of course.
-However, many of us go into retirement expecting our kids to help you out in your later years, giving them a financial cushion probably won’t hurt you in the long run.
+However, many of us go into retirement expecting our kids to help out in those later years.
+That means giving them a financial cushion probably won’t hurt you in the long run.
 Plus, it decreases your taxable income now.
 But remember there are limits about how much you can give to an individual each year without needing to file a gift tax return.
 You and your spouse can each give $14,000 to an individual in a year.